katarinaa19/Walmart-Store-Sales-Forecasting/README.md

 - Operations Managers

 ## **Methodology**
-Our approach integrates traditional time series models such as ARIMA and SARIMAX with advanced machine learning techniques, Long Short-Term Memory (LSTM) networks, Prophet, and LightGBM.
+Our approach integrates traditional time series models such as ARIMA and SARIMAX with advanced machine learning techniques, Prophet, and LightGBM.
 This hybrid modeling approach allows us to effectively capture both linear trends and intricate seasonal patterns within the dataset, resulting in highly accurate and actionable forecasts.
 The resulting predictions will be critical for strategic inventory management and resource allocation.
 By anticipating demand fluctuations accurately, Walmart can improve its operational efficiency and reduce waste.

 ## **Dataset**
 - **Data Description**: This dataset contains historical sales records from 45 Walmart stores across regions.
 It includes detailed information on sales performance at the department and item levels, along with factors influencing demand.